JChatelin/HiGuys/README.md

-This is Web application development projects using Python, Flask and Bootstrap.
+This is Web application development project using Python, Flask and Bootstrap.
-To make it work, you need you set up the environment variables DATABASE_URL and SECRET_KEY.
+To make it work, you need to set up the environment variables DATABASE_URL and SECRET_KEY.